ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-8-3.md

-Chapter 8: Advanced Behavioral Interviewing Techniques: Analyzing Nonverbal Behavior During the Interview
+Analyzing Nonverbal Behavior During the Interview
 =========================================================================================================

 In addition to asking specific questions about past behavior, analyzing nonverbal behavior during the interview can provide valuable insights into a candidate's personality, communication style, and emotional intelligence.
 In this chapter, we will explore advanced behavioral interviewing techniques for analyzing nonverbal behavior during the interview.